-This 3-week pre-college program for rising high school juniors and seniors develops the abilities of experienced performers who are serious about musical theater and eager to work hard.
+This unique pre-college program for high school students develops the abilities of experienced performers who are serious about musical theater and eager to work hard.
 Focusing on process more than product, we will focus on developing the technique and skills needed for singing, acting, and dancing in Musical Theater.
 Faculty members from the renowned Syracuse University Department of Drama will engage with students in varying online formats, with an eye toward helping students choose appropriate material for college admission auditions.

 Students in the Musical Theater at Syracuse program will: